NSSAC/escape-abm/docs/howto-setup-jupyterlab-locally.md

 # Howto setup Jupyter Lab for local ESCAPE development

+The following commands should work on relatively new Linux and MacOS systems.
 For this setup we shall use the Conda package manager from Miniforge.

 ```sh